Built for STR hosts pursuing the §469 exception — not general bookkeeping

 IKEA, kitchen utensils, 240.00, supplies, Visa

-The STR tax loophole
+The §469 STR exception

 The opportunity is tax strategy.
 The challenge is documentation.

 Hosts usually do not fail because they do not work hard enough.
-They fail because they cannot prove the work clearly at tax time.
+They fail because they cannot show the work clearly at tax time.
 That means documenting what was done, when it happened, how long it took, and how it relates to the property.

 Material participation